dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 unzip opencv-2.4.11.zip
 ```

-Note: OpennCV 3.0 is the latest version of OpenCV, but Ubuntu 14.04 comes with OpenCV 2.4 already installed, allowing us to use the pre-built libraries in `/usr/lib/i386-linux-gnu`
+Note: OpenCV 3.0 is the latest version of OpenCV, but Ubuntu 14.04 comes with OpenCV 2.4 already installed, allowing us to use the pre-built libraries in `/usr/lib/i386-linux-gnu`

 3. Now change directories to the samples directory and compile `facedetect.cpp`: